Presence and Vulnerability through Clown Workshop

 Published on March 13, 2022

-One World Theatre is proud to co-host a workshop with Mala Arts Academy to present a unique and thrilling opportunity to train with the talented artists of Amares theatre troupe from Uruguay.
+One World Theatre co-hosts a workshop with Mala Arts Academy to present a unique and thrilling opportunity to train with the talented artists of Amares theatre troupe from Uruguay: Presence and Vulnerability through Clown Workshop on 29, 30, 31 March from 12 to 4pm at Mala Arts Academy, Durbar Marg.

 Andres Fagiolino and Betina Dominguez from Amares have a deep knowledge and training in physical theatre and clown work.
 They have traveled over 17 countries in the last 6 years working with artists and theatre groups to impart their training.